API Reference

 Return Value

-Returns the request payload as a JSON object.
+Returns a Promise that resolves to the request payload as a JSON object.

 Example